-In addition to the OUAC application, all candidates must send their MSoA Application Package (portfolio, statement of interest and references all in one package) to the McEwen School of Architecture, whether in physical OR digital format before:
+In addition to the OUAC application, all candidates must submit their MSoA Application Package (portfolio & statement of interest) to the BAS Submission Platform via the MSoA’s website, before:

 The McEwen School of Architecture is looking for local, national and international candidates that are passionate, curious, creative, hard-working, rigorous, and demonstrating solid potential to become a professional architect.
 The selection committee will carefully study your grade average to evaluate your capacity to pursue university studies, your portfolio to assess your creativity and skills, and finally your statement of interest to better understand your enthusiasm for architecture and, more specifically, our school and program.
 Each of these criteria are very important to the selection process.

 Architectural studies are generally recognized as very challenging and they require serious commitment and passion.
 Candidates must be interested as much in the arts as the sciences.
 They must be excited about drawing, painting, building, mathematics, physics, writing, critical thinking, etc., and they must be at ease working collaboratively and in communicating verbally, graphically and in written form.

 Architects are passionate about buildings, cities, society, the environment, and spatial qualities, as much as they are concerned about materials, construction, technical details, etc. They work in close relationship with clients, users and communities to design creative built solutions that respond to functional, aesthetic and cultural needs as well as to technical issues and constraints stemming from economics and regulations.
 Architects act as community leaders to address issues of sustainability and well-being and manage client and public interests, while always following the rules of a professional and ethical practice.